Find out which DC villains fans dislike most! This list of the worst DC villains ranks the most despised foes.

 9. Kite Man

 Charles Brown is one of the worst DC villains.
-While his origin story adds something to the character, he is completely useless and doesn’t really do anything for the most part.
+While his origin story adds something to the character, he is completely useless and doesn’t do anything for the most part.
 During the Battle of Jokes and Riddles, Batman (Bruce Wayne) contacted Brown, who agreed to be a spy for him on the Joker’s side, officially joining the Joker’s side and taking the name Kite Man after an unfortunate incident with the Riddler and Brown’s son.

 8. Clock King

-Billy Tockman was once an engineer who worked at Queen Industries but was fired by Robert Queen, who he claims took advantage of his research and ruined his career. later in life, Tockman’s grudge fell to Oliver, and he became a villain to Green Arrow (and occasionally Batman).
+Billy Tockman was once an engineer who worked at Queen Industries but was fired by Robert Queen, who he claims took advantage of his research and ruined his career.
+Later in life, Tockman’s grudge fell to Oliver, and he became a villain to Green Arrow (and occasionally Batman).

 His love for clocks extends to his outfits and weapons.
 He might be a genius who could predict people’s actions and invent a watch that could stop the wearer’s heart, but that doesn’t change his status as one of the worst DC villains.
 The cheesy name and poor character design don’t help his case much.
 His costumes value form over function (I will never know how a giant clockface seems like a good idea for a mask), and he’s been defeated many times.
 For example, Cat Woman once beat him because he wasn’t expecting her to crash through a window.